 If you’ve taken the time of reading this history and you understand India’s huge cultural contributions to the world, the terrible Pakistan cleavage and the nature of its ideological position, you realise Kashmir has never been important to Indian polities, Muslim, Hindu or otherwise.
 Foreign invaders didn’t waste their time with the hills of the Himalaya, they knew exactly were India’s wealth lay.
 As I’ve said ‘Kashmir’ enters the Indian imagination with the Mughals but even they had little or no concern for the inhabitants.
-In this respect the scenic beauty of Kashmir is much more important than her indigenous peoples, a sad reality that did not go unnoticed by many foreign travellers observing the plight of the ordinary inhabitants, many of whom fled to the Plains just to survive.
+In this respect the scenic beauty of Kashmir seemed more important than her indigenous peoples, a sad reality that did not go unnoticed by foreign travellers observing the plight of the ordinary inhabitants, many of whom fled to the Plains just to survive.

 The ‘Dogras’ were ruthless rulers with little or no concern for the welfare of their subjects including those from their own ethnic sphere.
 They treated their territories and subjects as personal chattel.
 They exploited the people irrespective of background whilst enriching some tribes loyal to the new political order, Muslim, Hindu or otherwise.
 This was about power and not religious persecution; our sense of right and wrong today is relative to our very modern values.
 In pre-modern times human beings were dispensable as assets and possessions.
 We should never re-imagine this history because of our modern day anxieties and illusory identities.
-The Dogras directly empowered the Hindu Pandits, with whom they had an uneasy relationship.
-The Hindu Pandits were entirely reliant on the patronage of their Jammu overlords, and occasionally mobilised their small community to ensure that their interests were preserved and protected by their Dogra patrons.
+The Dogras directly empowered the Kashmiri Pandits, with whom they had an uneasy relationship.
+The Pandits were entirely reliant on the patronage of their Jammu overlords, and occasionally mobilised their small community to ensure that their interests were preserved and protected by their Dogra patrons.
 How they did this is again insightful of the actual power dynamics.

 We now return full circle to the Kashmir of the modern conflict.

-Exactly 101 years from the date of its founding, the Princely State of Jammu & Kashmir was fought over by two new powers.
+Exactly 101 years from the date of its founding, the Princely State of Jammu & Kashmir was fought over by British India’s Successor States.
 The British vacated their Indian colony and hurriedly partitioned the areas they directly administered between the dominions of India and Pakistan.
 This decision and the way it was carried out caused immense bloodshed as the ‘religious’ communities, now on the wrong side of the artificial border were butchered to death.
 Kashmir State bordered these areas, it was similarly heterogeneous with a Muslim majority population but also a large non-Muslim minority clustered in certain parts of the State.
 Inevitably it was mired by the ensuing communal violence.
 The then ruler, Hari Singh wanted to retain his territory as an independent State but fast paced events and military infiltration from Pakistan forced his hand, and he was compelled to sign over his State to India, which he did to save his own life.
 He was airlifted to safety in India where he retired on a government pension.

 India to this day maintains that the entire State of Jammu & Kashmir belongs to it because Hari Singh signed the instrument of accession legalising the State’s transfer to India.
 If you look at maps of India published in India, the entire State of Jammu & Kashmir, usually abbreviated to Kashmir but not always is shown as being part of the Indian Republic.
 Any divergence from this convention to show the State’s actual dismemberment between India, Pakistan and China creates protest and backlash.
 Indian officials and politicians make it a habit to say consistently that Pakistan is illegally occupying parts of the old Princely State by force.
-They seem to be predisposed to the status quo, although are reluctant to express such an opinion in public for fear of angering the Hindu Nationalists.
+They seem to be resigned to the status quo, although are reluctant to express such an opinion in public for fear of angering the Hindu Nationalists.

 Pakistan tends to be more realistic in its maps and shows the State’s dismemberment clearly not least because it recognises it has no automatic legal right to the State.
 Instead, it argues that Kashmir belongs to Pakistan in accordance with the rationale of partition.
 Because the majority ‘Kashmiri’ population is Muslim (and by this they mean all the Muslims of the State), the entire State of Jammu & Kashmir therefore belongs to Pakistan.
 It argues further that these are the genuine aspirations of the Muslims.
-It seems to forget about Bangladesh’s cessation in 1971 whilst demonstrating little to no concern for the non-Muslims of the State and the Muslim minorities outside the Vale of Kashmir who have no appetite for a merger with Pakistan.
+It seems to have forgotten about Bangladesh’s cessation in 1971 whilst demonstrating little to no concern for the non-Muslims of the State and the Muslim minorities outside the Vale of Kashmir who have no appetite for a merger with Pakistan.
 Ironically for Pakistan, most Valley Kashmiri Muslims want independence.
 The remainder including the Muslim Gujjar & Bakkarwal communities and the Muslims of Indian Jammu want to remain with India.
-These Muslim communities exist on the periphery of the power structure and demand greater rights for their own constituencies from the Valley Kashmiris who dominant the Indian State because of their numerical majority.
+These Muslim communities exist on the periphery of the power structure and demand greater rights for their own constituencies from the Valley Kashmiris who dominate the Indian State because of their numerical majority.

-Hardly anyone in ‘Azad’ Kashmir wants the territory to merge with India (although I suspect this is going to change in the coming decades), and the numbers that want to remain with Pakistan are fast dwindling even amongst groups traditionally sympathetic to Pakistan Officialdom such as civil servants, police officers and lawyers.
+Hardly anyone in ‘Azad’ Kashmir wants the territory to merge with India (although I suspect this is going to change in the coming decades), and the numbers that want to remain with Pakistan are dwindling even amongst groups traditionally sympathetic to Pakistan Officialdom such as civil servants, police officers and lawyers.
 India disagrees with the Pakistani position, and has its own claims that do not neatly reflect the actual realities in its administered Jammu & Kashmir.
 Both countries vociferously contest each other’s position, have developed their own official narratives to justify their claims to ‘Kashmir’ and have occasionally fought wars over the State.

 Pakistan has been on the losing side of these ‘wars’, although in Pakistan the military establishment presents these defeats as victories to a largely unsuspecting population.
 Where Pakistan has succeeded is in prosecuting a high-intensity, low-cost insurgency in the Valley with negative repercussions for the locals who become collateral damage for Indian paramilitary reprisals.
 The cycle of violence seems never ending as the young Kashmiris hit the streets shouting “Azadi”, “Azadi” (independence).
 Livelihoods are destroyed as innocent lives are ended through the barrel of Indian and Pakistani-sponsored-militant guns.
 It seems India tries to placate this violence by spending large sums of money in Kashmir which critics argue increases the government’s per capita spending on the State unfairly.

 Pakistan has done the complete opposite by actively disinvesting its administered parts with contempt for the legitimate concerns of the people.
 There are no government-sponsored infrastructure projects, commercial or industrial sectors.
 Pakistan Officialdom exploits the region’s natural and human resources to the disadvantage of the polity itself whilst producing direct dividends for the people of Pakistan.
-These actions have not gone unnoticed in ‘A’JK and one can now see the shoots of an emerging national consciousness.
+These actions have not gone unnoticed in ‘A’JK and one can now see the shoots of an emerging AJK-wide consciousness.
 Whatever little semblance of prosperity there is in ‘A’JK, it is on account of remittences from the diaspora which do not impact the State equally.
 By far the richest area of A’JK is the Mirpur area on account of its large diaspora in the UK.
 When these remittences dry up, the situation will become dire.
 The ensuing disquiet if mobilised properly might just signal the beginning of the end of Pakistani control in ‘Azad’ Kashmir.